bringauto/fleet/README.md

 BringAuto Industrial Portal is a system that connects autonomous platforms with the end-user!

-Users can add orders, monitor the state of the fleet, receive notifications about order fulfil, ... - has a complete overview about the platform.
+Users can add orders, monitor the state of the autinomous fleet, receive notifications about order fulfil, ... - has a complete overview about all platforms in the fleet.

 Main features